GregerTomas/English/topics/parts-of-speech/preposition/problematic-examples.md

 > How often do you go for a swim. ➡ How often do you go swimming? <br/>
 > My dad hates going shopping. <br/>

+## Meet

+### Meet without a preposition

+> I met here before the pub. <br/>

+### ✏ Meet with somebody

+We use it for very formal meetings (meetings of presidents, business meetings, political meetings).

+Can be replaced with **have a meeting with somebody**.

+> Agreed, Mr Hanson.
+I'll meet with you in court at 8 o'clock before the hearing starts. <br/>
+> The new Czech president has met with the Slovak president. <br/>
+> Andrea's marketing team meets with the CEO on Tuesdays. <br/>
+> Lobbyists meet with lawmakers in their offices instead of in bars or on golf courses. <br/>
+> Patients are advised to meet with a genetic counselor before they decide to get tested. <br/>

+### Meet with something

+It is a phrasal verb with two meanings.

+💡zažít něco nepříjemného, setkat se s něčím nepříjemným

+> I have never met with such poverty as in Cambodia. <br/>
+> Children usually don't know what to do when they meet with failure. <br/>
+> Drug addicts regularly meet with a nasty end. <br/>

+💡dočkat se od někoho určité reakce

+> I'm not surprised that my proposal hasn't met with your expectations! <br/>
+> I think we will meet with unwillingness from his part, but as you wish, call him. <br/>
+> Thatcher's uncompromising politics sometimes met with resistence. <br/>

 ## Care

 ### Care + about